LarryGF/url-shortener/README.md

 # URL Shortener

-This repository includes the code necessary to deploy an _url shortener_ service.
+This repository includes the code necessary to deploy a _url shortener_ service.

 The _API_ was developed using _Python_, specifically using _fastapi_.
 The code and the _Dockerfile_ to containerize it are present inside the _api_ folder.